fabianonline/OctoPrint-Telegram/README.md

 Configuration is done via the Octoprint settings dialog.
 Note that only admin users will be able to change user or token settings.

 ### General
+**The paragraph numbers below correspond to the numbers in the picture!**

 1. Token: Enter your bot token here.
 You got this from @botfather, when you [created](#create-telegram-bot) your bot there. *(admin users only)*